Archaeologists shocked as 300-year-old building complex found by complete luck

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The remains of 300-year-old buildings have been discovered by chance during drainage work on a country house estate in Northern Ireland.
+The remains of 300-year-old buildings have been discovered by chance during drainage work on a country house estate.

 The discovery at the National Trust property has taken archaeologists completely by surprise, as there is no record of the structures on any of the estate’s historical maps or documents.